How JetBlue Uses Tomorrow.io to Make Critical Decisions Impacting 40 Million Passengers Each Year

 Watch and read below to see how their team uses Tomorrow.io to drive safer, more efficient operations.

-Ian Deason, Senior Vice President of Customer Experience at Jetblue, initially implemented Tomorrow.io at Logan Airport in Boston to help the team get better operational insights and make better decisions faster.
+Ian Deason, former Senior Vice President of Customer Experience at Jetblue, initially implemented Tomorrow.io at Logan Airport in Boston to help the team get better operational insights and make better decisions faster.
 Six months later, Tomorrow.io was rolled out at all of JetBlue’s top 10 airports and it’s software is always on and visible in the operations control room.

 A few highlights from JetBlue using Tomorrow.io to date include:

 The #1 priority for JetBlue is safety for passengers and employees.
 The team uses Tomorrow.io to track specific weather insights that impact business operations and safety.
 In addition, automated alerts and team protocols go live before such weather approaches.

 On one cold and “snowy” February morning in Boston, every major weather report was calling for snow from the early hours of the morning until 11 AM.
 Given this information, airlines at Logan Airport posted delays and halted their regularly scheduled takeoffs, except for JetBlue.
 Using Tomorrow.io, JetBlue was able to see the weather report was wrong and the snow was going to end closer to 8 AM, and they immediately implemented their action plan accordingly.
 The team took control, didn’t cancel any flights, and ran all of their operations that morning on time while every other airline sat and watched helplessly.
 Not only was this a huge win for customer satisfaction, but financially as well since delays cost airlines $75 per minute.

 JetBlue estimates Tomorrow.io is saving the operations team as much as $50,000 per month per hub, especially during months with volatile weather.Tomorrow.io

 What is it about Tomorrow.io’s proprietary technology that stands out?